 Almost immediately, Sheffield announced itself as a “Town of Murals,” complete with a comprehensive marketing campaign.

 Of course, such an ambitious title commands results, and the murals have only grown in number and artistry since that time.
-The town got the results it wanted as well – now well-regarded as a popular tourist destination, visitors flock to the rural hamlet not to work but to view the oddly engrossing and encompassing art that now decorates the town, and likely will for years to come.
+The town got the results it wanted as well – it’s now well-regarded as a popular tourist destination and visitors flock to the rural hamlet not to work but to view the oddly engrossing and encompassing art that now decorates the town, and likely will for years to come.